StevensDeptECE/GrailGUI/Grail.md

 The original project stripped down lighthttpd to the bone, implementing in very tight C++, and could execute in-memory C++ servlets.
 It became clear that the most performance could be improved was a small multiple on the server, because the limiting factor is network performance.
-The CPU was quite impressive.
-We could run easily in 50k, the speed was high on small CPUs, but the technology would not be transformative.
+The drop in CPU utilization was quite impressive.
+We could run easily in 60k, and since we required so little CPU we could achieve high speed on small CPUs, but the technology would not be transformative.

 The next conceptual leap was to define a new way of writing web programs, with the specific goal of making transactional web sites
 (the kind you need to create a login for) to make the data transmission more efficient.
-There are two main keys to web performance: send data in binary, so that the server has less to do and latency is reduced, and bandwidth is reduced, and more important, send less data!
+There are two main keys to web performance: send data in binary, so that the server does less work, latency is reduced and bandwidth is reduced.
+Second, and more important, send less data!
 The key to sending less data is to store data locally on the client, and not ask again for data the client already has.
 This is not caching.
 Instead, a web app should be allocated storage, and it should store data locally.
 This local storage must of course be kept secure, so encryption is vital.
 Right now, the only way to implement this approach would be writing a custom app which is both expensive and not portable.
 There are some portable toolkits.

 To defend against phishing attacks, CSP was conceived to automatically create public/private keypairs for each website.
 The user never logs into a website.
 Instead the user types in their password to unlock the internal "real" password for the site, which they do not know.
-Hopefully second factor authentication will be added to harden the repository of keys.
+This concept is still not implemented and there is a great deal more to it, beyond the scope of this introduction.

 This is where the concept stood in early 2019.
 At this point, thinking about how web programming had largely displaced most GUI development, it occurred to me that if a web programming system could be made efficient enough, perhaps there could be only a single, portable GUI model.
 It could work across multiple languages.
 For any menu-based program, the GUI doesn't even need to be in the same memory space as the executable.
+A gui merely has to bind functions in a target executable to input events.
-A thought came, unbidden "That would be the holy grail for user-interface design."
+A thought came, unbidden "A single GUI which would work on the web or linked into an application like a CAD package would be the holy grail for user-interface design."
+That's the origin of the name Grail.

 Today, we are focusing on the client of Grail, implementing in C++ and OpenGL to create an engine that renders from 10 to 100 times faster than the Chrome browser, that uses a tiny fraction of the memory of a browser, that transmits data in binary using a data definition language called XDL, derived from IDL used in CORBA.
 A tiny codebase (630kb) delivers the ability to render text, 2d graphics, 3d graphics, animation and more.
-We have widgets defined which can
+We have widgets defined which can graph data as an example, and we are working on GUI widgets like menus.

 ## Goals of Grail